akka-samples/ask-akka-agent/README.md

 The Mongo DB console should now help out by giving you a URI/connection string to copy.
 Note that you need to insert the database user password into the generated URI.

-## Open API
+## OpenAI API
-To get the Open API key, sign up/log in to find the key at https://platform.openai.com/api-keys
+To get the OpenAI API key, sign up/log in to find the key at https://platform.openai.com/api-keys

 ## Pass keys to the service